sut-ai/notes/notebooks/7_constraint_satisfaction_problems/index.md

 We must note that one **can’t** achieve (k-1)-Consistency from k-Consistency.
 That’s due to the fact that in order to have k-Consistency, it’s necessary to have k-1 consistent nodes (to expand to k) and if there is no k-1 consistent nodes, due to vacuous truth (in logic), we will have k-Consistency and obviously it’s possible that we don’t have (k-1)-Consistency.

 However, checking Strong k-Consistency **is not** an easy job(!) and has a high complexity.
 To the extent that Strong n-Consistency is equal to solving the problem without backtracking.
 That’s because we can choose any assignment to a variable and by 2-Consistency get to 2 variables.
-Then by 3-Consistency get to 3 variables and all the way up to $n$ variables which is equivalent to finding the solution.
+Then by 3-Consistency get to 3 variables and all the way up to n variables which is equivalent to finding the solution.

 ## Using problem structure <div id='PS'/>